seL4/docs/projects/sel4-tutorials/debugging-guide.md

 # Debugging guide

+This guide is for debugging the seL4 kernel itself, for instance during development of new features.
+See [Debugging user space](debugging-userspace.html) for how to debug user-level code on top of seL4.

 ## Compiler Settings

 Ensure that the build directory you are building in is not a release build.
 To